 - Feed the pigs from the safety of your boat.
-You’ll notice some of the pigs are really big and will get aggressive with the others.
+Some of the Exuma pigs are really big and will get aggressive with the others.

 - If you leave any food on your boat, they will persistently follow you until you give it to them.
 Once your food is gone you’ll see them relax.

-- When they go back to walking on the beach or laying in the shade, you can hang out with them.
-Some will even let you pet them but stick to the little ones.
-We have seen people get bitten trying to feed them, which it’s better from your boat.
+- When they go back to walking on the beach or laying in the shade, you can hang out with the pigs on the beach.
+Some will let you pet them but stick to the little pigs.
+People get bitten trying to feed the pigs, which is why it’s better from your boat.